 Who knows, maybe the Seahawks do their birthday shopping early for next year and get him something shiny from New York.

-Tags: Anquan Boldin Anthony Dixon Beast Mode Coach Carroll Colin Kaepernick Eric Reid Featured Frank Gore Golden Tate Hawks Marshawn Lynch NFL Pete Carroll Pete Carroll's Birthday Pete Carroll's Birthday Win Popular Russell Wilson San Francisco 49ers Seattle Seahawks Sunday Night Football Super Bowl Vernon Davis
+Tags: Anquan Boldin Anthony Dixon Beast Mode Coach Carroll Colin Kaepernick Eric Reid Frank Gore Golden Tate Hawks Marshawn Lynch NFL Pete Carroll Pete Carroll's Birthday Pete Carroll's Birthday Win Russell Wilson San Francisco 49ers Seattle Seahawks Sunday Night Football Super Bowl Vernon Davis